 - Dedicate time towards self-study and complete all program and course requirements, including assigned readings, labs, assessments and surveys each week.

-and submit ALL required documents via email by the application deadline: April 30, 2022.
+and submit ALL required documents via email by the application deadline.
 The application form also includes a brief survey regarding any IT and cybersecurity skills.
 The required documents should be submitted in PDF format as attachments to an email message to Jesse Hamilton at firstname.lastname@example.org.

 - Please use the following naming convention for the email subject: LastName FirstName Application (e.g., Smith Joe Application).